nicholaschantcs/bot-slack/README.md

 Here is the heart of your bot, this function is called everytime your bot receive a message.
 'res' is full of precious informations:

-* use res.intent() to get the intent that matched the message
 * use res.get('nameOfEntity') to extract an entity like a mail, a datetime etc...
 * use res.action() to get the current action according to your botbuilder schema
 * in action, you can find a done boolean to know if this action can be done according to the requirements (ex: signin needs login)